Context

 embla-carousel: Framework-agnostic core (~6KB gzipped)embla-carousel-react: React wrapper with hooksembla-carousel-auto-scroll: Plugin for auto-scrolling behavior

-This aligns with the Choose Boring Technologies and LLM-Optimized principles.
+This aligns with The Goldilocks Zone and LLM-Optimized.
 Embla is TypeScript-first, has clear documentation, and uses a composable hook-based API that AI agents understand well.

 Notably, Embla provides a builder/playground on their website where you can generate and copy navigation code (buttons, dots, auto-scroll) directly into your codebase—similar to the shadcn/ui philosophy (ADR 019).
 This gives us ownership of the implementation rather than hiding it behind opaque library abstractions.